KabC03/TODO/README.md

 Goals in order:

-- Finish hashmap for compiler
+- Heap allocator
-- Finish datastructures for compiler
+- Finish datastructures for compiler (LL, Queue, Priority Queue)
-- Finish I/O in C++ for MLP
+- Finish I/O in C++ or bash for MLP
 - Finish MLP
 - Tokeniser
 - Arbitrary precision library in C